10 Month Old Feeding Schedule, Recipes, and Tips

 How Much Milk Is Enough for a 10-Month-Old?

 Mother’s milk continues to remain a major source of nutrition for the baby.
 It also fosters bonding between the mother and the child.
 Continue to follow a healthy breastfeeding schedule with 3 to 4 nursing sessions spread across the day.
-You can breastfeed or bottle-feed 6 to 8 ounces of formula as per your and baby’s convenience.
+You can breastfeed or bottle-feed 6 to 8 ounces of formula every 406 hours or at your and baby’s convenience (3).

 Babies should be encouraged to try new foods.
-Include a healthy balance of vegetables and fruits, Cover all the food groups for complete nutrition and wholesome meals.
-A good feeding schedule should consist of three major meals and 2 healthy snacks.
+In the feeding schedule for a 10-month-old baby, include a healthy balance of vegetables and fruits and cover all the food groups for complete nutrition and wholesome meals.
+A good feeding schedule should consist of three major meals and two healthy snacks.
 It may take time to understand how much a 10-month-old should eat.
 A proper diet chart will help you chalk out an outline to fix a healthy feeding schedule.
 A sample meal plan is shared below for parents to follow:

 Food Items | Quantity | |